-- a.
-Regular Season: The PPBA attempts to schedule one game on the weekend and one game during the week for every team and to alternate teams as the home or away team.
+a.
+Regular Season: The PPBA attempts to schedule one game on the weekend and at least one weekday game every other week for every team and to give teams an equal number of home and away games.
 The season usually starts at the beginning of April and ends the third weekend in June.
 The Tournament usually starts the second week of June.
-Regular season games are scheduled up to the beginning of the Tournament no slots are intentionally set aside for makeup games. - b.
+Regular season games are scheduled up to the beginning of the Tournament.

+b.
 Tournament: Tournaments for each division begin immediately after the regular season.
-See Section C below for all rules that apply to Tournament play. - 10.
-Roster Rules: All teams are responsible to provide an official team roster to the PPBA in accordance with the roster rules of the PPBA, which rules are hereafter set forth in detail in Section D.
+See Section C below for all rules that apply to Tournament play.

+10. Roster Rules: All teams are responsible to provide an official team roster to the PPBA in accordance with the roster rules of the PPBA, which rules are hereafter set forth in detail in Section D.